Samuel Salt: Lamb family

 John Lamb, father of Charles Lamb, was Salt's clerk for nearly 40 years.
 Charles was born in Crown Office Row, where Salt owned chambers, and it was the home of the Lamb family until 1792.
 Salt procured the admission of Charles to Christ's Hospital.
-Through Salt's s influence as a governor of the South Sea Company, Charles and his elder brother obtained clerkships under the company.
+Through Salt's influence as a governor of the South Sea Company, Charles and his elder brother obtained clerkships under the company.